 Patients can conveniently monitor their weight from home, improving their quality of life.
 RPM empowers patients and enables healthcare providers to offer more proactive, data-driven care, ultimately improving outcomes for individuals with CHF.

-Is Remote Weight Monitoring for Congestive Heart Failure Necessary?
+Understanding Remote Weight Monitoring for Congestive Heart Failure

 Regularly measuring body weight with CHF weight monitoring can help identify whether a patient’s heart failure is worsening or if adjustments are necessary to control fluid retention.
 While it is not the only way to manage congestive heart failure, daily weigh-ins can help clinicians better understand their patient’s heart health.
 This allows for better prevention and treatment.